 These delicate orange flowers have a subtle squash flavor and can be used in salads or as a garnish.
+Sometimes they are fried and served as an appetizer.
 Be sure to remove the stamens before eating.

 Roses are one of the most popular types of edible flowers.
 They can be used in a variety of dishes, from salads to soups and even desserts.

 Roses have a delicate flavor that is both sweet and slightly floral.
 The taste varies according to the color of the rose, with darker varieties being more intense.

 Sunflowers are an annual plant native to the Americas.
 The scientific name for sunflowers is Helianthus annuus.
 Sunflowers are usually tall with large flower heads that contain many small flowers.